TYDQSoft/UEFIPascalOS/README.md

 # UEFIPascalOS
 Source Code of UEFI Pascal OS(For x64,aarch64,loongarch64,riscv64 architecture)
+## Tips before use
+These days this OS is problematic,if you want to test,your should edit the source code.
 ## How to use it
 1.Get the fpc(free pascal compiler) source code from gitlab.
 2.Compile the fpc source code using fpc installed from linux package manager.